Gillaspie, Giants agree to $1.4 million, 1-year contract | FOX Sports

 The sides avoided arbitration, and the deal was announced Wednesday night.

-Gillaspie was a surprise to earn a roster spot out of spring training last season as he began a second stint with San Francisco.
+Gillaspie had a great spring training last year then briefly began in the minors before re-joining the Giants in his second stint with San Francisco.
 Then, he became an unlikely September and playoff star – as an injury replacement, no less.

 He hit a three-run homer off Jeurys Familia in the ninth inning of a 3-0 wild-card win at New York.
 Gillaspie’s catch over the railing and into the photo well in Game 162 against the Dodgers will be remembered, too.
 Vin Scully called it ”superior” in his final broadcast.